 Still not fast enough?
 The BMW iX M60 has a whopping 619PS and will do 0-62mph in just 3.8 seconds.
 All are comfortable, smooth, and yet more agile than you might think.

 Designed from the get-go as an electric car, the BMW iX is cleverly packaged and squeezes a huge amount of space into its (admittedly large) body.
-You also get the latest generation of BMW's excellent iDrive infotainment, a really luxurious interior design and top-notch build quality.
-All that comes at a hefty price, though.
+You also get the latest generation of BMW's excellent iDrive infotainment, a really luxurious interior and top-notch build quality.
+All this comes at a hefty price, though.

 "The iX remains one of the most relaxing and refined cars on sale at any price, and its cabin is still enormously welcoming and well-built"